KhramtsovMaksim/Fluture/README.md

 </details>

 Creates a Future which immediately rejects with the given value.
-Just like `of` but for the rejection branch.

 #### after